burakaktan/Horadrim-Software/README.md

 # Horadrim Software
-A simple database management system
+A simple database management system.
+B+ tree indexing on primary key is used to perform faster queries.

 ## How to run?